dicarlolab/mkturk/public/readme.md

 NTrialsPerBagBlock: if 0, randomly samples from all bags (default: interleaved match-t0-sample), if >0, samples N consecutive images from the same sample image bag.
 This is equivalent to blocking the session so that training is done in object blocks rather than interleaving all objects.
 After N trials are completed for bag i, proceeds to next bag i+1 according to bag sequence specified in ImageBagsSample.
 When all bags have been sampled NTrialsPerBagBlock times, starts back at bag 0.

-NTrialsPerBagBlock: if 0, randomly samples from all bags (default: interleaved match-t0-sample), if >0, samples N consecutive images from the same sample image bag.
-This is equivalent to blocking the session so that training is done in object blocks rather than interleaving all objects.
-After N trials are completed for bag i, proceeds to next bag i+1 according to bag sequence specified in ImageBagsSample.
-When all bags have been sampled NTrialsPerBagBlock times, starts back at bag 0.

 ObjectGridIndex: Used for SR task.
 If this variable is set, then each object is tied to a particular location on the grid.
 ObjectGrid.length must equal objectlist.length for appropriate assignment of each object label to a grid location

 Pump: 1=adafruit peristaltic 2=submersible centrifugal tcs 3=diaphragm pump tcs 4=piezoelectric 3mL takasago 5=newer diaphragm pumps tcs 6=piezoelectric 7mL takasago